alexekim/project_caspian/README.md

 Design Assets
 --------
 We built a simple UI that is very clean for quick reading.
 We  selected Bootstrap to style our pages, along with custom CSS.
-Additionally, we used [Unsplash](unsplash.com) as a resource for royalty-free stock imagery.
+Additionally, we used [Unsplash](unsplash.com) as a resource for royalty-free stock imagery and [Google Fonts](https://www.google.com/fonts) for typefaces.

 Technologies Used
 ----------